asm0dey/kotlin-spark/index.md

 By the way, it's the beginning of the story of love to the Monster!

-Because it's boring when everuthing works.
+Because it's boring when everything works.

 ---